 Once you've learned how to add your business to Google, you can still take steps toward stronger SEO.

-Although GMB is one of the most important factors, it's not the only one you should care about.
-You should get listed on local directories such as:
+Although GMB is one of the most important factors, it's not the only one you should care about because Google grants you more authority if you're listed on other directories, such as:

 - Apple Maps